 Just like the “Extreme Cheapskates”, you can’t be picky.
 Net nets are ugly, deceased, and forgotten stocks.
 Here’s the catch -- they’re hard to find.

 At Net Net Hunter, each month we comb through a raw list of 1,000 net nets from around the world and select a Shortlist of 50 high-quality net nets for our members.
-You can sign up for a full membership here or Click here to get free high-quality net net stock picks sent straight to your inbox each month.
+You can sign up for a full membership here or Click here to get a free net net stock checklist.